 - Biomarker discovery

 Primary antibody incubation

-Two primary antibodies bind to their target epitopes, located on a single protein or on two nearby proteins.
+Two primary antibodies bind to their target epitopes, located on a single protein or two nearby proteins.

 Publications and downloads